jlad26/bulk-attachment-download/readme.txt

 If you want to keep the download files inaccessible to others, you can use the 'Make downloads secure' option in Settings > Media.
 This creates a .htaccess file in the folder where the download zip files are kept, preventing direct access.

+You can also choose to encrypt and password-protect the zip files.
+However please note that in most cases the standard Windows zip facility will not be able to open the files - you will need to use something like 7-Zip instead.

 However there's no point in using this feature or the .htaccess one unless you also have some means of preventing direct access to the attachments themselves in the Uploads folder.